Bluejay47/AviaryClasses/README.md

 **Item Details:**
 - **Type:** Consumable magical item (1 charge, doesn't restore on rest)
-- **Availability:** Purchasable from equipment vendors in Defender's Heart
 - **Restriction:** Cannot be used if you already have an animal companion

 **What it does:**